raspberrypi/documentation/raspbian/applications/camera.md

 There are three applications provided: `raspistill`, `raspivid`, and `raspistillyuv`. `raspistill` and `raspistillyuv` are very similar and are intended for capturing images; `raspivid` is for capturing video.

 All the applications are driven from the command line, and written to take advantage of the MMAL API which runs over OpenMAX.
-The MMAL API provides an easier to use system than that presented by OpenMAX.
-Note that MMAL is a Broadcom-specific API used only on Videocore 4 systems.
+The MMAL API provides an easier-to-use system than that presented by OpenMAX.
+Note that MMAL is a Broadcom-specific API used only on VideoCore-IV systems.

 The applications use up to four OpenMAX (MMAL) components: camera, preview, encoder, and null_sink.
 All applications use the camera component; `raspistill` uses the Image Encode component; `raspivid` uses the Video Encode component; and `raspistillyuv` doesn't use an encoder, and sends its YUV or RGB output directly from the camera component to file.